zwblank/Project_4/README.md

 * realtor_region_view - includes the main table with the region and division fields added.
 This is the table to use eliminating the need to do joins each time.
 * realtor_region_extended_view = includes everything in the first view but added the latitude and longitude columns.
 This is basically for anyone needing the latitude and longitude for mapping purposes

-The file used for this operation is under creation of tables.sql
+The table schema is included in tables.sql

 ## Queries:
 Queries created to validate that data was populated in each table and visable with the views are listed at the beginning of the queries file.